 Remark 4.7.
-Consider the graph G described above, and replace in G every vertex by a clique of size k, and every edge be a complete bipartite graph $K{k,k}$ .
+Consider the graph G described above, and replace in G every vertex by a clique of size k, and every edge be a complete bipartite graph $K{k,k}$.
 Then the resulting graph has chromatic number 3k, and a proof similar to that above shows that every periodic proper vertex-coloring requires at least 4k colors.

 Remark 4.8.
 We have proved in Lemma 2.7 that any graph G with a periodic proper vertex-coloring has a periodic proper vertex-coloring with $\Delta(G) + 1$ colors.
-The example constructed above has maximum degree $\Delta(G) = 4$ , and no periodic proper vertex-coloring with $3 = \Delta(G) - 1$ colors, which shows that Lemma 2.7 is close to best possible.
+The example constructed above has maximum degree $\Delta(G) = 4$, and no periodic proper vertex-coloring with $3 = \Delta(G) - 1$ colors, which shows that Lemma 2.7 is close to best possible.

-Our construction in this section only rules out Problem 4.6, and the following weaker problem remains open (even for $f(x) = \frac{4}{3}x + 1$ ).
+Our construction in this section gives a negative answer to Problem 4.6 as it stands, but the following weaker problem remains open (even for $f(x) = \frac{4}{3}x + 1$).